kasidmd34-sudo/Kasid-Shaikh/README.md

 CS freshman who got hooked on how machines actually *learn* things.
 I'm not here to just watch tutorials — I'm building projects, solving problems, and figuring things out by breaking them first.

-Currently in my first year at college, which means I have more curiosity than experience — but I'm fixing that fast.
+Currently in my Second year at college, which means I have more curiosity than experience — but I'm fixing that fast.

 - Learning: Supervised Learning, regression, classification, neural networks
 - Grinding: LeetCode + Codeforces — arrays, trees, DP (it hurts, I continue)